-D. Determining the interventions necessary to optimise the achievement of the intended outcomes voluntary organisations in delivering services that meet the needs of the local community including the achievement of 'social value' (community benefits) through service planning and commissioning.
+D. Determining the interventions necessary to optimise the achievement of the intended outcomes relationships, collaborative working and contractual arrangements with other public, private, and voluntary organisations in delivering services that meet the needs of the local community including the achievement of 'social value' (community benefits) through service planning and commissioning.